 Operating authority in trucking is essential to the industry, as it authorizes a company to haul freight on public roads.
 It involves obtaining approval from the FMCSA to ensure that a carrier is financially responsible and operates safely.
 Operating Authority can encompass interstate authority for hauling freight across states or intrastate authority for within-state operations.
 Also, visit DOT Should Take Additional Actions to Improve.

 Different types of operating authority are available depending on the kind of operations you plan to undertake.
 If you plan on transporting passengers, then you need Passenger Carrying Authority.
 For hazardous materials, you would need the Hazardous Materials Authority (HMA).
 You will need driver qualification files filed out by all employees who drive for you working.
 Also, take a look at what IRP or Apportioned Registration is.

 What Is a DOT Number?

 A DOT number is a unique code issued by the Federal Motor Carrier Safety Administration to identify motor carriers operating in interstate commerce.
 It is also written as "USDOT Number" or "US DOT Number.”
 The purpose of this special identification number is to help the agency track, investigate, and enforce compliance with safety regulations for all commercial motor vehicle operators in the United States.
 Also, visit Trucking Authority Packages.

-Every trucking company must register with FMCSA before they can operate across state lines.
-As part of this registration process, they are assigned a DOT number which serves as their legal identifier for federal and state regulatory agencies.
+Every trucking company must register with FMCSA before operating across state lines.
+As part of this registration process, they are assigned a DOT number, which serves as their legal identifier for federal and state regulatory agencies.
 This includes law enforcement officers who may stop and inspect trucks on the road to ensure compliance with DOT regulations.
 Know about UCR registration.

 Summary: How Truck Drivers Can Maintain Compliance With the DOT & FMCSA